abiosoft/colima/README.md

 ~~No, except when started with Containerd runtime.
 Colima assumes to be the default Docker context and will conflict with Docker for Mac.
 You should run either, not both.~~

-Yes, from version v0.3.0, Colima can run alongside Docker for Mac.
+Yes, from version v0.3.0 Colima leverages Docker contexts and can thereby run alongside Docker for Mac.

+`docker context list` can list all contexts and `docker context use` can be used to change the active context.

 </p>
 </details>